Suicide: Why does it happen and how can we help?

 Cricket Clubs including trainers, staff, employees and volunteers;

-All sporting clubs and organisations and clubs who may find this information useful.
+All sporting clubs and organisations and clubs may find this

-Suicide: Why does it happens and how can we help?
+Suicide: Why does it happen and how can we help?

 At this particular time of the year, Christmas, or when we celebrate birthdays, anniversaries etc, suicide rates often tend to rise.
 These times for most of us, are celebratory, fun, and a time for family and friends to gather and socialise.
 So why is it such times for others, becomes perhaps the 'ultimate trigger,' to carry out the act of suicide.

-words that continues to surface; these words are: meaning, purpose, and hope.
-Hope, some would argue, being the most important virtue there is, and the foundation to which everything else is built
+most important virtue there is, and the foundation upon which everything else is built upon.

 Purpose: the reason for which something is done or created or for which something exists; and